-Yoga is an incredibly diverse form of exercise, with lots of styles and types to choose from.
-And one of the things that makes it so accessible is that it suits all fitness levels and goals.
+Yoga is an incredibly diverse form of exercise, with lots of styles to choose from to suit any fitness level and taste.

-Whether you’re looking to build core strength, increase flexibility, or compliment other forms of exercise with a restorative practise, there’s a style of yoga for you.
+Whether you’re looking to build core strength, increase flexibility, deepen your spiritual practise, or compliment other forms of exercise, there’s a style of yoga for you.

 There are some styles, however, that are generally more popular than others.
-And some that fall under the radar.
-Yin could be seen as one of the latter, but it’s an excellent practise with some amazing benefits.
+And some that fall a little under the general radar.
+Yin yoga could be seen as one of the latter, but it’s a fantastic practise with some amazing benefits.

 So this week we’ll be talking all about yin yoga: what makes it a great practise, and why you should consider incorporating it into your exercise routine.